giantswarm/mayu/docs/qemu.md

     -append "console=ttyS0 root=/dev/disk/by-id/virtio-rootfs rootflags=rw mount.usr=/dev/disk/by-id/virtio-usr.readonly mount.usrflags=ro"
 ```

 Don't forget to add your own cloudconfig.yaml for your VM.
-Then build the container image: `docker build -t giantswarm/coreos-qemu .`.
+Then build the container image: `docker build -t giantswarm/flatcar-qemu .`.

 ## Fetch the image

 Now you just have to fetch the assets from Mayu and start the VM on the host itself.
 Fetching can be done via a cloudconfig unit on the host.
 So you need to include this snippet in your `./templates/last_stage_cloudconfig.yaml`.

 ```
-coreos:
+flatcar:
   units:
   - name: fetch-qemu-images.service
     command: start